 The Site Geologic Map must be the same scale as the applicant's Site Plan.
-The minimum scale is 1": 400'
+The minimum scale is 1" : 400'

-Applicant's Site Plan Scale 1" = 400' Site Geologic Map Scale 1'' = 400 '
+Applicant's Site Plan Scale 1'' = 400' Site Geologic Map Scale 1" = 400'

-- 7. Method of collecting positional data: - X Global Positioning System (GPS) technology. - X Other method(s). - 8.
-X The project site is shown and labeled on the Site Geologic Map. - 9.
+7. Method of collecting positional data:

+X Global Positioning System (GPS) technology.

+X Other method(s).

+- 8. X The project site is shown and labeled on the Site Geologic Map. - 9.
 X Surface geologic units are shown and labeled on the Site Geologic Map. - 10.
 X Geologic or manmade features were discovered on the project site during the field investigation.
 They are shown and labeled on the Site Geologic Map and are described in the attached Geologic Assessment Table. - Geologic or manmade features were not discovered on the project site during the field investigation. - 11.
 X The Recharge Zone boundary is shown and labeled, if appropriate. - 12.
-All known wells (test holes, water, oil, unplugged, capped and/or abandoned, etc.): - X There are 7(#) wells present on the project site and the locations are shown and labeled.
-(Check all of the following that apply.) - The wells are not in use and have been properly abandoned. - 1 The wells are not in use and will be properly abandoned. - 6 The wells are in use and comply with 16 TAC §76. - There are no wells or test holes of any kind known to exist on the project site.
+All known wells (test holes, water, oil, unplugged, capped and/or abandoned, etc.): - There are O Wells on this project There are O(#) wells present on the project site and the locations are shown and labeled.
+(Check all of the following that apply.) - The wells are not in use and have been properly abandoned. - $\mathcal{O} \times$ The wells are not in use and will be properly abandoned. - $\mathcal{O} \underline{\mathscr{B}}$ The wells are in use and comply with 16 TAC §76.

+There are no wells or test holes of any kind known to exist on the project site.